Bo-Li-ORCID-0000-0003-1492-0919/Adaptive-excitation-source-for-high-speed-multi-photon-microscopy/README.md

 5. Use MATLAB to open the example code “PXI_5412_TTLsignalGeneration.m”.
 Change the resource ID, which is defined as 'PXI2Slot4' in the example code.
 6. Test the example code.
 1) Connect the AWG output port to an oscilloscope.
 2) Run the example code with revised resource ID.
 If the code works, AWG will generate a TTL output.
 This can be measured with the osciloscope.
 The code should take less than 1 ms. 3) Change the repetition rate by revising the sentence from “RepRate = 4;” to “RepRate = 2;” or other values.
 Run the code again and measure the output waveform using the oscilloscope.
 7. After testing the example code, one need to turn off the AWG code.
 Uncomment the code in the session of “Turn off the AWG”, and run the code again.
+8. For complicated modulation pattern, it is basically use a larger array with 1 (Pulse on) and -1(Pulse off).

 Part 2.
 MATLAB code for controlling of the DAQ, ATS9371